 - It is used to treat microscopic polyangiitis.

-- If you have active hepatitis B infection.
+- If your child has active hepatitis B infection.

 This is not a list of all drugs or health problems that interact with this drug.